 - Notifying employees of dangers they face.

 OSHA serves to protect employees in the workplace.
-It is essential to familiarize yourself with OSHA and your rights as an employee.
+It is essential to familiarize yourself with OSHA and your rights as a Florida employee.

-What to do Immediately Following a Construction Site Accident
+What to do Immediately After a Construction Site Accident

 What you do following a construction accident is crucial.
 It is important to try to keep these steps in mind if you find yourself injured in an accident.